pocomane/brewed-in-the-apocalypse/bita.md

 If you decide to keep the the second step, it is the core "Roll".
 You briefly describes the risks of the situation, and you select the character harms that are the relevant for the situation.
 Then you ask to the player which are the relevant trait and how many Fortune point to spend, between 0 and 2 .
+The traits represent ability of the character, while the harms negative status, and the fortune point is a bonus carryed from previous action; they all are described in the player move section.

 Then the player rolls 2 standard 6-side dices, sums the results, adds the number of traits and fortune points and subtracts the harms.
 The result will say which kind of outcome the character will get:

 - With 8 or less  the player get a "Failure" outcome.
 - With 9-10-11    the player get a "Twist" outcome.
 - With 12 or more the player get a "Success" outcome.

-TODO - classically in a Apocalypse World the three ranges are 6-/7-8-9/10+ but it has the 5 statistics going from -3 to +3 - The starting sum 3 (in mean) 35% fal, 22% suc - the improvement let to add till 5 (in mean) 0%fal, 87% succ - in BITA instead you can not go under 0 traits, there are harms, and normally at beginning is common to use 1-2-3 traits for all the roll - TODO - return to classic ranges ?
+TODO - return to classic ranges ? classically in a Apocalypse World the three ranges are 6-/7-8-9/10+ but it has the 5 statistics going from -3 to +3 - The starting sum 3 (in mean) 35% fal, 22% suc - the improvement let to add till 5 (in mean) 0%fal, 87% succ - in BITA instead you can not go under 0 traits, there are harms, and normally at beginning is common to use 1-2-3 traits for all the roll

 There are no constraints on which trait the player may select, but after a success the scenarist may, and is encouraged to, select one of the used trait.
-The player must tell how that trait helped em to reach the goal.
+The player must tell how that trait helped em to success.
+If ey is unable to do it, the roll became a failure.

 Normally, with the 8 initial traits, in every roll you would be able to play 1 or 2 of them, unless the player is forced to make an action that is completely